The immigrants who prove Trump wrong

 Like the generations of French-Canadian immigrants before them, Somalis found Lewiston in hopes of creating a better life.
 Their story, they might tell someone like Tomi Lahren, who tweeted "If they aren't shithole countries, why don't their citizens stay there?", fits well within the trajectory of US history they learn about in school, with a variety of complicated factors pushing them out of one place and into another.

-"It's awful to see that the President is degrading us," says Mohammad Khalid, who played defense for Lewiston's championship squad and is now a business administration major at the University of Southern Maine.
+"It's awful to see that the President is degrading us," says Mohamed Khalid, who played defense for Lewiston's championship squad and is now a business administration major at the University of Southern Maine.
 "He says he is fighting for the American people instead of the people in Africa, but so many Americans here are from other countries."